FREQUENTLY ASKED QUESTIONS:

 GENERAL

-Who does the Investment Adviser Representative Continuing Education (IAR CE) program apply to?
+Who does the Investment Adviser Representative Continuing Education (IAR CE) requirement apply to?

-Every investment adviser representative (IAR) registered in a jurisdiction that adopts the model rule will be subject to its CE requirements.
+Every investment adviser representative (IAR) registered with a jurisdiction that has adopted the model rule is subject to its CE requirements.
 The program applies to all registered IARs of both state-registered and federal covered investment advisers in that jurisdiction.

 Are IARs required to take specific courses?

-No, IARs are free to select courses that appeal to their interests and business models so long as they meet the credit requirements, and the courses are approved content for the IAR CE program.
-The program provides maximum flexibility for IARs.
+No, IARs are free to select approved courses that appeal to their interests and business models so long as they meet the credit requirements, and the courses are approved content for the IAR CE program.
+The program provides maximum flexibility for IARs to select approved courses that best align with their interests and work.

-Why does the system still list my IAR CE status as “IAR CE Required” when I dropped my registration with the state requiring IAR CE mid-year?
+Why does the system still list my IAR CE status as “IAR CE Required” when I dropped my registration with the state that required IAR CE?

 CREDIT HOURS & REPORTING